S-01815

 Plain Language

-Any publisher of a book in New York that was created in whole or in part using generative AI must place a conspicuous disclosure on the cover of the book stating that AI was used in its creation.
-This applies to all printed and digital books — regardless of audience or age group — including those consisting of text, pictures, audio, puzzles, games, or any combination.
-The definition of generative AI is extremely broad, encompassing virtually any machine learning, neural network, or automated system that performs cognitive tasks or learns from data.
-The bill does not specify the exact wording of the disclosure, only that it must be conspicuous and appear on the cover.
-It also does not define what degree of AI involvement constitutes 'partially created,' leaving significant ambiguity about whether incidental AI use (e.g., grammar checking, formatting assistance) would trigger the requirement.
+Any book published in New York that was created in whole or in part using generative AI must carry a conspicuous disclosure on its cover stating that the book was created with the use of generative AI.
+This applies to all printed and digital books regardless of audience or age group, including books of text, pictures, audio, puzzles, games, or any combination.
+The definition of generative AI is extremely broad, encompassing virtually any machine learning or algorithmic system.
+The bill does not specify the exact wording of the disclosure, only that it must be conspicuous and on the cover.
+No penalties or enforcement mechanism are provided, which may limit practical enforceability.

 Statutory Text